 Why Am I Sharing This Experience?

-Upon release from prison, in addition to my obligation of serving 3.5 years on probation, I had 208 hours of community service to fulfill.
+Upon release from prison, in addition to my obligation of serving three and a half years on probation, I had 208 hours of community service to fulfill.
 To satisfy that obligation, my choices were working out on the highway picking up garbage (and trying not to get run over) or giving talks.
 The obvious pick was giving talks.

 Why should the loss prevention reader be interested in this?
 Because in our busy lives, we are all subjected to thousands of decisions each day, and it’s next to impossible to devote the necessary brainpower to evaluating and processing each of those decisions.